Colony Avalanche Index (CAI) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Colony Avalanche Index Historical Price

-According to the latest data gathered on Colony Avalanche Index live price page, the current price of Colony Avalanche Index is 89.31USD.
-The circulating supply of Colony Avalanche Index(CAI) is 27.94K CAI , giving it a market capitalization of $2.50M.
+According to the latest data gathered on Colony Avalanche Index live price page, the current price of Colony Avalanche Index is 86.59USD.
+The circulating supply of Colony Avalanche Index(CAI) is 27.57K CAI , giving it a market capitalization of $2.39M.

 The Colony Avalanche Index Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of CAI based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.